Big 12 Conference football: Rivalries

 Conference rivalries (primarily in football) mostly predate the conference.
 The Kansas-Missouri rivalry was the longest running, the longest west of the Mississippi and the second-longest in college football.
 It was played 119 times before Missouri left the Big 12.
 The Jayhawks and Tigers are scheduled to play for the first time since 2011 on September 6, 2025 in Columbia and meet again in Lawrence on September 12, 2026.

+Several schools within the Big 12 also maintain rivalries with schools from other conferences.
+Iowa State plays the University of Iowa Football Team (the latter from the Big 10 Conference) in football each year for the "Cy-Hawk" trophy.
+Other rivalries include the Iron Skillet game between TCU and Southern Methodist University Football, or SMU (of the Atlantic Coast Conference-ACC); and the "War on I-4" between UCF and the University of South Florida Football Team, or USF (of the American Athletic Conference-AAC).
+However, the latter two rivalry games are no longer played on an annual basis, and are now considered dormant, due to conference realignment and scheduling difficulties.